THE WEEKLY SCAN: Key Stories In The Debate On America's Health Care Future

 Good Friday afternoon, and welcome to the Weekly Scan.
 Here are some of the key stories you may have missed in the debate on America’s health care future:

-new issue brief released by FTI Consulting and the Partnership for America’s Health Care Future is just the latest reminder of the unaffordable costs and negative consequences American families would face under proposed one-size-fits-all new government health insurance systems.
-The issue brief “projects that a Medicare for All system would significantly reduce the nation’s physician and nursing workforce,” POLITICO reports
+A new issue brief released by FTI Consulting and the Partnership for America’s Health Care Future is just the latest reminder of the unaffordable costs and negative consequences American families would face under proposed one-size-fits-all new government health insurance systems.
+The issue brief “projects that a Medicare for All system would significantly reduce the nation’s physician and nursing workforce,” POLITICO reports.

 According to the issue brief, Medicare for All “could have a significant negative impact on the adequacy of the country’s health care workforce, access to care, and, ultimately, patient outcomes.”
 As the Partnership’s executive director Lauren Crawford Shaver notes in a new op-ed for The Hill, the issue brief “finds that Medicare for All could result in over 1 million fewer doctors and nurses nationwide by 2050, threatening Americans’ access to quality health care.”
 She writes: